A second quantized approach to the Rabi problem: Quantization of the Rabi problem

 Since in $t=0$ we have a magnetic field pointing in the $\hat{x}$ direction, the operator $\hat{b}$ (which do not depend on time) also describes our system in a reference frame that rotates with the field.
-That is, this is the relevant operator in the Schr\"{o}dinger representation.

 It should be observed that $\hat{N}$ does not depend on time in both representations.
-Moreover, both $\hat{b}\left(t\right)$ as $\hat{b}$ respect the same algebra (\ref{rc}).
+The fact that it is possible to define a single number operator which is time independent is a consequence of the fact that the intensity of the classical field $\mathbf{B}$ is constant.
+Moreover, both $\hat{b}\left( t\right) $ and $\hat{b}$ respect the same algebra~(\ref{rc}).
 This implies that the quantum theories constructed with these operators, although different, are unitarily equivalent.
-The fact that it is possible to define a single number operator which is time independent is a consequence of the fact that the intensity of the classical field $\mathbf{B}$ is constant.

 To complete the description of the physical system discussed here, we introduce the circular polarization unit vector $\boldsymbol{\epsilon}$ and, inverting (\ref{b}), we write